Skip to main content

 11. Learn about the history of the French language in a Video Quiz

 In this video quiz, students learn more about the number of French speakers in the world and how the French language has spread and is evolving today.
 The video is from 1 jour 1 question.
-We’ve made it interactive by adding questions that will automatically appear in the video.
+We've made it interactive by adding questions that will automatically appear during the video.

 12. Discover different French accents from around the world